Direct Scheme Calculation of the Kinetic Energy Functional Derivative Using Machine Learning: Kinetic Energy Calculation

-In Fig. \ref{fig:fig1}, we used the estimator of Eq. \ref{eq:estimatorK} in order to calculated the kinetic energy as function of the densities principal components (PCs)(Fig. \ref{fig:fig1}-c) and kernel-principal components (KPCs)(Fig. \ref{fig:fig1}-d).
-A two fold cross validation with linear regression has been used for training purpose.
-As expected, the increase of the number of PCs (or KPCs) reduces the mean absolute error (MAE) in the KE calculation.
-While the error calculation in (c) saturated to a value $0.27$ HA, the error in (d) headed to a very small value ($0.008$ HA), an evidence of a readily non-linear problem.
 As a matter of fact, the established expressions of the KE for $N=1$ (Eq. \ref{eq:Weizsacker}) and $N \rightarrow \infty$ (Eq. \ref{eq:Thomas}) pour into a non-linear character of the functional.
 Insets of (c) and (d) are 3 dimensional visualizations of the MAE as function of the first two principal components (containing most of the variance) without and with applying the kernel, respectively.
 Inset of (c) shows a compelling 3 dimensional behavior while a tendency of a dimensionality reduction can be grasped in the inset of (d).
 In (c) MAE reached a plateau of constant error after including 7 PCs.
 This number increased after applying the kernel to 20 K-PCs.
 Indeed, the reduction of the problem complexity comes with the cost of dealing with high dimensional space, hence, a trade off between these two needs to be checked carefully.
 This trade-off can be controlled by means of the precision parameter $\epsilon$ which is tightly related to the number of support vectors involved in the optimization process of Eq. \ref{eq:optimization}.
 Moreover, it is clear that the cross-validation error measured after the application of the kernel is $1$ to $2$ orders of magnitude smaller than the error with no kernelization.
-That is due to the non-linear character of KE functional which cannot be modeled accurately using simple linear regression.
+That is due to the non-linear character of the KE functional which cannot be modeled accurately using simple linear regression.
 Subsequently, we used the (kernel - based) SVR to train our non-linear model.
 During the training, the minimization of the loss function (see Eq. \ref{eq:loss}) results in the obtention of the Lagrange multipliers $\alpha_i$ and $\alpha^*_i$ which, in their turn, are used to estimate the kinetic energy according to Eq. \ref{eq:estimator}.
 Saying that, one needs to choose carefully a different category of parameters which are not included in the optimization of the loss function, are instead user defined.
 These hyperparameters can be chosen by cross-validating the training data and sorting the corresponding MAE.